dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

     This was needed for storage like NFS that does not have an API and therefore does not support **dynamic provisioning**.
 Hence it's called **static provisioning**.
     This kind of storage should not be used anymore as it requires manual intervention, risky capacity planning and incurs inefficient storage utilization.

-Let’s release this storage capacity again, since it’s in the wrong namespace anyway.
+Let’s release this storage capacity again.
 Storage is freed up by deleting the **PVC**.
 The PVC controls the lifecycle of the storage, not the PV.

 !!!
 Caution "Important"